determined-ai/determined/docs/architecture/introduction.rst

    zero-slot tasks on a FIFO basis.
 The priority scheduler schedules zero-slot tasks based on priority.

-Fair-Share
+Fair-Share Scheduler
-^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^

 The master allocates cluster resources (*slots*) among the active experiments using a weighted fair-share scheduling policy.
-Slots are divided among the active experiments according to the *demand* (number of desired concurrent tasks) of each experiment.
-For instance, in an eight-GPU cluster running two experiments with demands of ten and thirty, the scheduler assigns two slots and six slots respectively.
-As new experiments become active or the resource demand of an active experiment changes, the scheduler will adjust how slots are allocated to experiments as appropriate.
+This policy aims for fair distribution of resources, taking into account each experiment's request.
+More specifically, slots are divided among the active experiments according to the demand of each experiment, where *demand* is the number of desired concurrent tasks.

+For example, in an eight-GPU cluster running two experiments with demands of 10 and 30 respectively, the fair-share scheduler allocates one slot to the first experiment while the second experiment receives the remaining seven slots.
+As new experiments become active or the resource demand of an active experiment changes, the scheduler appropriately adjusts how slots are allocated to experiments.

-The behavior of the fair-share scheduler can be modified by changing the *weight* of a workload.
+You can modify the behavior of the fair-share scheduler by changing the *weight* of a workload.
 A workload demand for slots is multiplied by the workload weight for scheduling purposes.
 A workload with a higher weight will be assigned proportionally more resources than a workload with lower weight.
 The default weight is ``1``.
 For example, in the scenario above, if the weight of the first